cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.group.v1beta1.MsgUpdateGroupMetadataRequest"></a>
+<a name="cosmos.group.v1beta1.MsgUpdateGroupMetadata"></a>

-### MsgUpdateGroupMetadataRequest
+### MsgUpdateGroupMetadata
-MsgUpdateGroupMetadataRequest is the Msg/UpdateGroupMetadata request type.
+MsgUpdateGroupMetadata is the Msg/UpdateGroupMetadata request type.

 | Field | Type | Label | Description |